 Marijuana, like most other drugs, affects the parts of the brain that allow us to make plans, solve problems, and make decisions.
 This is especially risky for teens, whose brains are still developing.
 So although these kids might seem okay now, they are changing their brain chemistry in ways that can have both short-term and long-term effects.

-In the short term—they run the risk of doing something dangerous when they are high—like driving and getting into an accident, not studying and having their grades drop, or seeing their athletic performance decline and getting kicked off a team.
-In the long term—smoking marijuana can cause long-lasting changes in the brain's reward system and critical brain regions involved in learning and memory.
-A recent study that looked at people for more than 25 years shows that smoking marijuana during the teen years can actually lower a person’s IQ by an average of 8 points, even if the person stops smoking marijuana as an adult.
+In the short term, they run the risk of doing something dangerous when they are high—like driving and getting into an accident, not studying and having their grades drop, or seeing their athletic performance decline and getting kicked off a team.
+In the long term, smoking marijuana can cause long-lasting changes in the brain's reward system and critical brain regions involved in learning and memory.
+A recent study that looked at people for more than 25 years shows that smoking marijuana during the teen years can actually lower a person’s IQ by an average of 6 or up to 8 points, even if the person stops smoking marijuana as an adult.
 This means if you are a person with an IQ in the 50th percentile, your IQ would drop to the 29th percentile—a significant drop.
 This effect would not show up right away.
 Clearly, making decisions now to keep your brain healthy will help you throughout your life.

 You can read more about marijuana at http://www.drugabuse.gov/publications/marijuana-facts-teens or http://teens.drugabuse.gov/drug-facts/marijuana.

-Interestingly, one of our researchers surveyed people that had used marijuana regularly for many years.
-The marijuana users reported diminished life satisfaction and more physical and mental health problems, which they blamed on the marijuana.
+Interestingly, one of our researchers surveyed people who had used marijuana regularly for many years.
+They reported diminished life satisfaction and more physical and mental health problems, which they blamed on the marijuana.
 They also had poorer academic and job outcomes and lower salaries than a group of adults from comparable backgrounds who did not smoke marijuana.

 Although it may seem that everyone smokes marijuana, that's not the case.
 In fact, a majority of teens do not use.
-In a national school survey of more than 10,000 kids last year, about 17% of 8th graders, 36% of 10th graders, and 46% of 12th graders reported having used marijuana at least once in their lifetime.
+In a national school survey of more than 45,000 kids last year, 9 percent of 8th graders, about 24 percent of 10th graders, and about 36 percent of 12th graders reported having used marijuana at least once in their lifetime.

 Using marijuana can produce adverse physical, mental, emotional, and behavioral changes, and, contrary to popular belief, it can be addictive.
-Chronic or long-term exposure to marijuana smoke, just like cigarette smoke, can harm the lungs.
+Chronic, or long-term, exposure to marijuana smoke, just like cigarette smoke, can harm the lungs.
 The use of marijuana can impair short-term memory, verbal skills, and judgment, and can also distort perception.
 Not surprisingly, students who regularly smoke marijuana get lower grades and are less likely to graduate from high school, compared with their nonsmoking peers.
-In addition, marijuana has been associated with a number of mental conditions, including schizophrenia (psychosis), depression, anxiety although we do not know yet whether marijuana can cause mental illness, particularly in healthy people who are not otherwise vulnerable to these disorders.
-There is good news, however, since there is evidence that if an individual quits marijuana, even after long-term or heavy use, their cognitive abilities (learning, memory) can recover.
+In addition, marijuana has been associated with a number of mental conditions, including schizophrenia (psychosis), depression, and anxiety, although we do not know yet whether marijuana can cause mental illness, particularly in healthy people who are not otherwise vulnerable to these disorders.
+There is good news, however: Since there is evidence that if an individual quits marijuana, even after long-term or heavy use, their cognitive abilities (learning, memory) can recover.

 For more information on marijuana, see: http://www.drugabuse.gov/publications/research-reports/marijuana-abuse

 Yes.
-Studies show that 10 to 22 percent of drivers involved in vehicle crashes, used drugs often in combination with alcohol.
-In fact, we know that a moderate dose of marijuana can impair driving performance (i.e., reaction time, visual search frequency—driver checking side streets—or perceiving/responding to changes in speed of other vehicles); and that even a low dose of marijuana combined with alcohol markedly increased driving impairment over either drug alone.
+Studies show that 10 to 22 percent of drivers involved in vehicle crashes used drugs often in combination with alcohol.
+In fact, we know that a moderate dose of marijuana can impair driving performance (i.e., reaction time, visual search frequency—driver checking side streets—or perceiving/responding to changes in speed of other vehicles); even a low dose of marijuana combined with alcohol markedly increases driving impairment over either drug alone.

 You might find some interesting information on this very issue at: http://www.drugabuse.gov/publications/drugfacts/drugged-driving